 ssh -L 24602:localhost:6006 mrcslws@lambda4.mycompany.com &

 In Outer Loop, each browser window is connected to a remote server.
-It can freely access remote ports as if they're on your own machine.
+It can freely access remote ports and sockets.
 And, in addition to providing this better UI, the web view's connection to the server is much more reliable in Outer Loop than over the classic "ssh -L".
 Outer Loop's custom SSH engine embraces the transient nature of SSH sessions, rather than assuming that they are stable, which makes everything seamless, even after you close your laptop and reopen it later.

 Hope you like it!
 And feel free to .